TTLN Team

 Experience:

 Clare has taught French, German and Spanish for nearly 30 years.
 She has worked in a range of schools in both rural and urban settings and in areas of high disadvantage.
-She has led large MFL departments and has previously been responsible for establishing a Language College in a school setting under SSAT.
-As a lead of four Hubs, Clare is passionate about professional development of all staff to improve outcomes and life chances for children and to support the recruitment and retention of practitioners in all school settings.
+She has led large Languages departments and has previously been responsible for establishing a Language College in a school setting under SSAT.
+As a lead of three Hubs, Clare is passionate about professional development of all staff to improve outcomes and life chances for children and to support the recruitment and retention of practitioners in all school settings.

 Specific Areas of Interest: